Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Introduction

-Building on this perspective, and aiming to incorporate physical knowledge into the modeling framework, we propose a physics-informed semiparametric mixed effects model that combines a data-driven approach with the physical nature of the underlying process.
-The proposed model includes fixed and random parametric components to account for covariate effects and latent group heterogeneity, while a nonparametric component describes the nonlinear spatio-temporal dynamics of the phenomenon.
-The estimation of this nonparametric component is guided by a physics-based regularization term expressed as a \gls{pde} that, in the application to NO$_2$ data, encodes pollutant dispersion mechanisms through an advection term defined by the regional wind field (see Figure \ref{fig:wind}).
-This mixed effects structure offers two key advantages.
+Despite these advances, existing approaches do not explicitly integrate physics-informed modeling with group-structured data.
+Building on this perspective, we propose a physics-informed semiparametric mixed-effects regression model that integrates data-driven modeling with the physical dynamics of the underlying process.
+The model includes fixed and random parametric components to account for covariate effects and group heterogeneity, together with a nonparametric component describing the nonlinear spatio-temporal evolution of the phenomenon.
+The estimation of this component is guided by a physics-informed regularization term based on a \gls{pde} that, in the application to NO$_2$ data, encodes pollutant dispersion through an advection term driven by the wind field (see Figure \ref{fig:wind}).
+This mixed-effects formulation provides two main advantages.
 First, it enables the modeling of group-specific variability, distinguishing among sensor technologies within the monitoring network.
-Second, it allows for the separation of measurement noise, arising from instrumentation differences, from the underlying spatio-temporal signal of interest, as exemplified by NO$_2$ dispersion over Lombardy.

-From a methodological perspective, the inclusion of random components in the objective functional makes the estimation problem more challenging, since the covariance matrix of the random effects enters in a non-quadratic form.
-Consequently, iterative algorithms are required to approximate the maximum likelihood solution.
+Second, it allows for the separation of measurement noise, arising from instrumentation differences, from the underlying spatio-temporal signal of interest.
+From a methodological standpoint, the inclusion of random effects in the objective functional leads to a non-quadratic optimization problem, as the covariance matrix of the random components enters nonlinearly.
+As a result, iterative procedures are required to solve the estimation problem.